 When it comes to meditation, the traditions and types of meditation are numerous.
-Recently however, there’s been an increased interested in meditation.
+Recently, however, there’s been an increased interest in meditation.
 Most of the forms of meditation being practiced and taught in the west are based on or a form of what is known as Vipassana meditation.

 What is vipassana meditation?

-Vipassana meditation. also known as insight meditation, is a traditional Buddhist practice to gain an insight or clear awareness of what is happening as it happens.
+Vipassana meditation. also known as insight meditation, is a traditional Buddhist practice to gain insight or clear awareness of what is happening as it happens.
 This meditation uses concentration as a vehicle to remove the illusionary wall and enable you to see reality clearly.
-It is a gradual process that increases your awareness of the inner workings of reality and after years of practice, you will go into a permanent state of liberation.
+It is a gradual process that increases your awareness of the inner workings of reality, and after years of practice, you will go into a permanent state of liberation.
 This liberation is the liberation of desires and suffering, which is the goal of all Buddhist systems.

 The word “Vipassana” itself translates literally to “insight.”
 The origins of this practice date back to over 2,500 years when it was practiced in India.
 Buddha is said to have rediscovered this ancient meditative practice.
 After he became enlightened, he spent the remainder of his life teaching many of the principles and wisdom of Vipassana, including cultivating a deep understanding of desire and suffering, making it the oldest Buddhist meditation practice.